lucasjoliveau/doc/en/applications/finance/accounting/bank/bank_synchronization/saltedge.md

 the institution to fetch the new accounts.
 Click on the _Fetch Accounts_ button to start the flow and follow the steps.

 Don’t forget to check the consent checkbox.
-Otherwise, Odoo may not be able to access your information.
+Otherwise, Konvergo ERP may not be able to access your information.

 ## FAQ

-### I have an error when I try to delete my synchronization within Odoo
+### I have an error when I try to delete my synchronization within Konvergo ERP

-Odoo can’t permanently delete the connection you have created with the banking institution.
-However, it can revoke the consent you gave so that Odoo won’t be able to access your account anymore.
+Konvergo ERP can’t permanently delete the connection you have created with the banking institution.
+However, it can revoke the consent you gave so that Konvergo ERP won’t be able to access your account anymore.
 The error you are seeing is probably a message telling you that the consent was revoked, but the record could not be deleted as it still exists within Salt edge.
 If you want to remove the connection completely, please connect to your [Salt Edge account](https://www.saltedge.com/dashboard) and manually delete your synchronization.
-Once this is done, you can go back to Odoo to delete the record.
+Once this is done, you can go back to Konvergo ERP to delete the record.

 ### I have an error saying that I have already synchronized this account